Daily Read – Exodus 32:1-33:23; Matthew 26:69-27:14; Psalm 33:1-11; Proverbs 8:33-36

 And they said, "What is that to us?
 You see to it!"

 In the daily reading today, there are stories told of two men who betray Jesus.
 Both Peter and Judas display some very similar characteristics, but their differences are quite distinct and determine each of their destinies.

 Jesus approached Peter, a gruff and tough fisherman, inviting him to follow Him.
 Peter immediately left his lifetime vocation to follow Christ.
-Though rough around the edges, Jesus saw something very special in the heart of Peter.
+Though rough around the edges, Jesus saw something very special in his heart.
 However, he had his share of conflicts with Jesus even to the point of receiving a strong rebuke for trying to interfere with the providential plan of God.

-Then there is Judas, another disciple of Christ who was very attentive and astute with his duties as the one holding the moneybox.
+Then there’s Judas, another disciple of Christ who was very attentive and astute with his duties as the one holding the moneybox.
 He put on quite the show of stewardship when he scolded the woman in Bethany for wasting expensive perfume on Jesus.
-However, true motives are revealed in John 12:5-6, where we read Judas saying,"Why was this fragrant oil not sold for three hundred denarii and given to the poor?"
-This he said, not that he cared for the poor, but because he was a thief, and had the moneybox; and he used to take what was put in it.
+However, true motives are revealed in John 12:5-6, where we read Judas saying, "Why was this fragrant oil not sold for three hundred denarii and given to the poor?"
+This he said, not that he cared, was for the poor, but because he was a thief, and had the moneybox; and he used to take what was put in it.

 Looking at these two men side by side, one might conclude that they, like each of us, have character flaws.
 However, by reading through the gospels, the reader comes to realize that their differences are quite apparent and broad.
 These two men are very different from one another.

 Both Peter and Judas walked with Jesus; saw the miracles he performed; listened to the words of revelation and truth he taught; and both experienced His extravagant, unconditional love.
 They were in the same places at the same time with our precious Lord, but when each fell into sin, their response to their sin, though appearing similar, were quite different.